Documentation

 Launch the engine

 Start the Local Authority Engine.
-It opens a dashboard at 127.0.0.1:1012 in your browser.
+It opens a local dashboard in your browser — no network connection needed.

 6